Creation of the SS-Totenkopf (Death’s head) division (T) and the campaigns in the West 1940 and Russia 1941-42 (Part I).

 At the so-called ‘Stalin-Line’ the first heavy fights took place.
 Eicke was wounded there when his staff car ran over a mine.
 The Totenkopf Division encountered unexpectedly strong resistance and suffered considerable losses.

 Despite these fierce battles, officer losses this time amounted to 82 within a month, compared with 300 within ten days in France.
-Also this time a larger number of prisoners were captured alive in a short period of time than had been the case in the entire Western campaign together.
+Also, this time a larger number of prisoners were captured alive in a short period than had been the case in the entire Western campaign together.
 Clearly, the soldiers of the Totenkopf Division had learned from their earlier mistakes.

 In August, the division fought fierce battles on the access roads to Leningrad and in particular on the Russian Luga defense line.
 Although the Russian 34th Army was destroyed, the Totenkopf Division lost over 4,000 men.

-At the end of September, the division was at the centre of a major Russian counter-attack near Lushno, where its units were deployed over a thin line 15 miles long.
+At the end of September, the division was at the center of a major Russian counter-attack near Lushno, where its units were deployed over a thin line 15 miles (ca. 24 km) long.
 The attacks were ultimately defeated, leaving behind a victorious, if shattered Totenkopf.

 When the German advance in Russia came to a halt, the heavily weakened division had to dig in north of Demyansk and was completely on the defensive at the end of 1941.
 During this period many of their members were also involved in the fight against partisans, where no mercy was given and none was expected.